lars-derichter/ai-programming-students/slides.md

 ### Sample Answer

-"I'm learning JavaScript functions and math operations.
+"I'm learning Java functions and math operations.

 Could you help me learn how to calculate prices with tax by: